night-cruise/night-cruise/README.md

 #### About me✨

 * I use rust, python, go and c programming languages.
 * I like anime, programming and Japanese music.
-My favorite bands are Honeydip, Fishmans, Number Girls and Tokyo Shoegaze.
+My favorite bands are Honeydip, Fishmans, Number Girl and Tokyo Shoegazer.

 #### Find me👀